310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 {% endbubble %}

 {% bubble Hinata %}
-Hehehe.
-Learning about another side to someone is the best part about hanging out with them on a holiday.
+Heh, learning about another side to someone is one of the many charms about hanging out with people on a holiday.

-Yo yo, Kanzaki-senpai~ Tell the vice president to shorten down his lectures from now on, as thanks for being nice to you~♪
+Hey, Kanzaki-senpai~?
+Do me a favor and tell the vice president to shorten down his lectures from now on, as thanks for being nice to you~♪
 {% endbubble %}

 {% bubble Souma %}
-Except the only reason you get lectured is for doing bad deeds…
+Except the only reason you get lectured is for conducting wrong deeds…

-Well… If I am to ever catch you while you are being lectured, then I may ask Hasumi-dono to hasten the lecture for you… Although I am not very fond of participating in any act so similar to bribery.
+Well… If I am to ever catch you while you are being lectured, then I may ask Hasumi-dono to hasten the lecture for you…

+Although, I am not very fond of participating in any acts so similar to bribery.

 It is for your own sake that Hasumi-dono lectures you, so you should listen closely when he does.
 {% endbubble %}

 {% bubble Hinata %}
-Yeah, yeah, I understand~ I know that when they scold you, it means they’re worried for you.
+Yeah, yeah, I know~ I know that when they scold you, it means they’re worried for you.

 It’s not like I’m not grateful for it.
 {% endbubble %}